Emanuele-n/ORB_SLAM3/em/orbslam.md

 the local mapping and loop closing threads are deactivated and the camera is continuously localized by the tracking using relocalization if needed.

 # ORB-SLAM 3
+## Introduction
+Addition to original ORB-SLAM:
+- Visual-Inertial SLAM (VI-SLAM): combining camera data (visual) with data from an inertial measurement unit (IMU).
+- Multimap Support: capability to work with multiple maps.
+This allows the system to operate in large environments and facilitates switching between maps when moving through disconnected areas or after long periods without features.
+- Performance improvements in: initialization, challenging environments, loop closure